Tudor Dixon: Education

 Dixon plans to found Education Savings Accounts, which can hold funding for students to use on various options of schools.
 In order to establish Education Savings Accounts, she has called for the repeal of the state's constitutional provision prohibiting public funding of private schools.
-The DeVos family shares this end goal, for which it has been advocating for years.

 Dixon proposed a piece of legislation that would ban teachers from talking about sexual orientation or gender identity with K-3 students.
 She called for the resignation of the leader of Michigan's Department of Education due to LGBT training materials, stating that "our schools are laboratories for their social experiments and our children are their lab rats."

 In June 2022, Dixon spoke in support of a bill that would prohibit drag shows in public schools and permit parents and guardians to sue schools that host drag shows.
 Critics highlighted the lack of evidence for such events in Michigan schools, and they pointed out that drag shows were not defined in the bill.

 Equal rights

-Dixon has made numerous public comments that have been condemned as racist, such as calling hijabs oppressive garments and defending the usage of blackface.
-She has promoted conspiracy theories that Planned Parenthood aims to control the black population and that the George Floyd protests were part of a scheme by Democrats to take down Donald Trump.
-During her campaign for Governor, Dixon made a gender-based attack, suggesting her opponent is not a "real woman".
+Dixon has made public comments that have been condemned as racist, such as defending the usage of blackface.
+She has also described hijabs as "oppressive garments".
+She stated that Planned Parenthood aims to control the black population and that the George Floyd protests were part of a scheme by Democrats to take down Donald Trump.
+During her campaign for governor, Dixon made a gender-based attack, suggesting her opponent, Gretchen Whitmer, was not a "real woman".